PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Experiments

 \section{Experiments}

 In this section, we evaluate the overall performance of the agents and present three key observations regarding their reasoning processes.
-Finally, we conduct in-depth analysis of agent capabilities, error patterns, and human evaluation.
+Finally, we conduct an in-depth diagnosis of model capabilities and distinctive failure patterns.